suborbital/docs/website/docs/atmo/runnable-api/introduction.md

 //import MyComponentSource from '!!raw-loader!./myComponent';
 import { reactrLanguages, reactrLanguageSupport } from '../../../reactr-lang.json'

+import Link from '@docusaurus/Link' import useBaseUrl from '@docusaurus/useBaseUrl'

 <!-- Creates a new iteratable, ordered list of supported languages filtered by only the code blocks present in the component -->
 export const getCodeBlockLangs = (children) =>